MokuaDB/Obsidian/README.md

 # Obsidian
-My own notes about cybersecurity
+My own notes about cybersecurity and programming.